 Remote Notary Law

 Remote online notarizations adhere to the same standards that are specific to your state laws, and which must be followed for every notarization.
-Remote notary services are carried out very similar to in-person notarizations with a few exceptions.
+Remote notary services are carried out very similarly to in-person notarizations with a few exceptions.

 Since the start of the COVID-19 pandemic, many states reverted to providing remote notary services when in-person notarizations slowed down.
 It was deemed an essential service that needed to continue.
-Traditional notaries in many states, such as New York state quickly transitioned from providing in-person notary services, to delivering notary service via online options.
+Traditional notaries in many states, such as New York state quickly transitioned from providing in-person notary services to delivering notary service via online options.

-In New York State, Remote Online Notarization or RON was rolled out on a temporary basis, however the implementation of a permanent RON process is scheduled to become effective on January 31, 2023.
+In New York State, Remote Online Notarization or RON was rolled out on a temporary basis, however, the implementation of a permanent RON process is scheduled to become effective on January 31, 2023.
 At that time, New York Notaries will also need to register with the state and will be permitted to perform RONs only when they are located in New York, although signers can be outside of the state.
 Over 36 states have e-notary or remote notary laws in place.

 How are remote notarizations performed?